-All these are, certes, entertaining facts, Like Shakespeare's stealing deer, Lord Bacon's bribes; Like Titus' youth, and Cæsar's earliest acts;^[208]

-Like Burns (whom Doctor Currie well describes);^[209]

-Like Cromwell's pranks;^[210]-but although Truth exacts

-These amiable descriptions from the scribes,

-As most essential to their Hero's story,

-They do not much contribute to his glory.
+All these are, certes, entertaining facts, Like Shakspeare's stealing deer, Lord Bacon's bribes; Like Titus' youth, and Caesar's earliest acts; Like Burns (whom Doctor Currie well describes); Like Cromwell's pranks;-but although truth exacts These amiable descriptions from the scribes, As most essential to their hero's story, They do not much contribute to his glory.

-All are not moralists, like Southey, when He prated to the world of "Pantisocracy;"[211] Or Wordsworth unexcised, [212] unhired, who then Seasoned his pedlar poems with Democracy; [DC] Or Coleridge [213] long before his flighty pen Let to the Morning Post its aristocracy; [DD] When he and Southey, following the same path, Espoused two partners (milliners of Bath).
-[214]
+All are not moralists, like Southey, when

+He prated to the world of 'Pantisocracy;'

+Or Wordsworth unexcised, unhired, who then

+Season'd his pedlar poems with democracy;

+Or Coleridge, long before his flighty pen

+Let to the Morning Post its aristocracy;

+When he and Southey, following the same path,

+Espoused two partners (milliners of Bath).

 Such names at present cut a convict figure,

 The very Botany Bay in moral geography;

 Their loyal treason, renegado rigour,

-Are good manure for their more bare biography;
+Are good manure for their more bare biography.

 Wordsworth's last quarto, by the way, is bigger

 Than any since the birthday of typography;

-A drowsy, frowzy poem, called the "Excursion,"
+A drowsy frowzy poem, call'd the 'Excursion.'

 Writ in a manner which is my aversion.

-He there builds up a formidable dyke Between his own and others' intellect; But Wordsworth's poem, and his followers, like Joanna Southcote's Shiloh^[215] and her sect, Are things which in this century don't strike The public mind,-so few are the elect; And the new births of both their stale Virginities Have proved but Dropsies, taken for Divinities.
+He there builds up a formidable dyke Between his own and others' intellect; But Wordsworth's poem, and his followers, like Joanna Southcote's Shiloh, and her sect, Are things which in this century don't strike The public mind,-so few are the elect; And the new births of both their stale virginities Have proved but dropsies, taken for divinities.

 But let me to my story: I must own,

-If I have any fault, it is digression,
+If I have any fault, it is digression-

 Leaving my people to proceed alone,

-While I soliloquize beyond expression:
+While I soliloquize beyond expression;

-But these are my addresses from the throne,

-Which put off business to the ensuing session:

-Forgetting each omission is a loss to

-The world, not quite so great as Ariosto.
+But these are my addresses from the throne, Which put off business to the ensuing session: Forgetting each omission is a loss to The world, not quite so great as Ariosto.

-I know that what our neighbours call "longueurs," (We've not so good a word, but have the thing, In that complete perfection which insures An epic from Bob Southey every spring-) Form not the true temptation which allures The reader; but 't would not be hard to bring Some fine examples of the Epopée, To prove its grand ingredient is Ennui.
-[216]

-We learn from Horace, "Homer sometimes sleeps;"^[217] We feel without him,-Wordsworth sometimes wakes,- To show with what complacency he creeps, With his dear "Waggoners," around his lakes.^[218] He wishes for "a boat" to sail the deeps- Of Ocean?-No, of air; and then he makes Another outcry for "a little boat," And drivels seas to set it well afloat.^[219]
+I know that what our neighbours call 'longueurs'

+(We've not so good a word, but have the thing

+In that complete perfection which ensures

+An epic from Bob Southey every spring),

+Form not the true temptation which allures

+The reader; but 'twould not be hard to bring

+Some fine examples of the epopee,

+To prove its grand ingredient is ennui.

+We learn from Horace, 'Homer sometimes sleeps;'

+We feel without him, Wordsworth sometimes wakes,-

+To show with what complacency he creeps,

+With his dear 'Waggoners,' around his lakes.

+He wishes for 'a boat' to sail the deeps-

+Of ocean?-No, of air; and then he makes

+Another outcry for 'a little boat,'

+And drivels seas to set it well afloat.

 If he must fain sweep o'er the ethereal plain,

-And Pegasus runs restive in his "Waggon,"
+And Pegasus runs restive in his 'Waggon,'

 Could he not beg the loan of Charles's Wain?

-Or pray Medea for a single dragon?[220]
+Or pray Medea for a single dragon?

 Or if, too classic for his vulgar brain,

-He feared his neck to venture such a nag on.
+He fear'd his neck to venture such a nag on,

+And he must needs mount nearer to the moon,

 Could not the blockhead ask for a balloon?